 Tell your vaccination provider if the person getting the vaccine:

-• Has had an allergic reaction after a previous dose of COVID-19 vaccine or an ingredient in the COVID‑-9 vaccine, or has any severe, life-threatening allergies
+• Has had an allergic reaction after a previous dose of COVID-19 vaccine or has any severe, life-threatening allergies

 • Has had myocarditis (inflammation of the heart muscle) or pericarditis (inflammation of the lining outside of the heart)